-The objective of the budget reporting inspection is to determine whether budget reports were properly documented and whether expenses were properly classified.
-The scope of our review will include PRC expenses during October 1, 2014 through December 31, 2014.
+The objective of our review of the PRC's budget reporting process is to determine whether PRC budget reporting was properly documented and whether the expenses were properly classified.
+The scope of our review included PRC expenses from October 1, 2014 through December 31, 2014.